SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   implicit Midpoint method on the drift term and is symplectic in distribution.
   Handles diagonal and scalar noise.
 Uses a 1.5/2.0 heuristic for adaptive time stepping.
+- `ISSEM` - An order 0.5 split-step Ito implicit method.
+It is fully implicit, meaning it can handle stiffness in the noise term.
+This is a theta method which defaults to `theta=1` or the Trapezoid method on the drift term.
+This method defaults to `symplectic=false`, but when true and `theta=1/2` this is the implicit Midpoint method on the drift term and is symplectic in distribution.
+  Can handle all forms of noise, including non-diagonal, scalar, and colored noise.
+  Uses a 1.0/1.5 heuristic for adaptive time stepping.
+- `ISSEulerHeun` - An order 0.5 split-step Stratonovich implicit method.
+It is fully implicit, meaning it can handle stiffness in the noise term.
+This is a theta method which defaults to `theta=1` or the Trapezoid method on the drift term.
+This method defaults to `symplectic=false`, but when true and `theta=1/2` this is the implicit Midpoint method on the drift term and is symplectic in distribution.
+Can handle all forms of noise, including non-diagonal,Q scalar, and colored noise.
+Uses a 1.0/1.5 heuristic for adaptive time stepping.

 ### Derivative-Based Methods

 The following methods require analytic derivatives of the diffusion term.

 - `PCEuler` - The predictor corrector euler method.
 Strong Order 0.5 in the Ito